Contingencyplana/high_command_ai_0/planning/alfa_zero_targeted_sync_scope.md

 ## Next Actions

-1. Observe quiet-mode sync output over the next few playtest loops (starting with the next Nightlands cohort) and decide whether log rotation or archival is still required.
+1. Continue observing quiet-mode sync output after each Nightlands cohort (2025-11-19 remained at two copied files and 33 KB action log) to decide whether log rotation or archival is still required.
 2. Promote the interim telemetry panel (`docs/nightlands_duet_telemetry_panel.md`) into the primary dashboard once the offline tooling is back.
 3. Coordinate with UI workstream on the cooldown banner request and link the outcome back to this scope.